jtwebman/jtwebman.com/src/documents/blog/5-reasons-enterprise-software-projects-fail.html.md

 ## Reinventing the Wheel

 This is one of the saddest reasons.
-There are many awesome highly tested open source projects that do many different things in the language of your choice but so many enteprise companies don't allow open source.
+There are many awesome highly tested open source projects that do many different things in the language of your choice but so many enterprise companies don't allow open source.
 Even worse we as programmers think they can do it better.
 This is almost never the case.
-I know am guilty of this from time to time.
+I know i'm guilty of this from time to time.

 Some companies also think they will end up supporting the open source software as there is no one they can call up if it breaks.
 This is just not the case.
 If you break things into smaller modules, and something doesn't work, the team can always just replace that part.
 Even better you have a team of programmers who can easily fix it as it is open source.